Cash Assistance Programs

 1. If we don't have to include a child in the AU under WAC 388-408-0015, give the caretaker relative, guardian, or custodian the choice whether or not they'd like to include the child in the TANF/SFA AU.

-2. Explain to the client that the child cannot receive TANF/SFA in a separate AU.
+2. Explain to the household that the child cannot receive TANF/SFA in a separate assistance unit.

-EXAMPLE Aunt applies for TANF for her niece and nephew, who are cousins.
-Aunt doesn't want assistance.
-Set up a two-person AU for the niece and nephew.
+EXAMPLE Aunt Buella applies for TANF for her niece, Dorothy and nephew, Sammi who are cousins.
+Aunt Buella doesn't want assistance.
+Set up a two-person assistance unit for Dorothy and Sammi.

-EXAMPLE Married couple apply as needy relatives for their two grandsons.
-The grandsons are cousins to each other.
-Even though the grandfather claims to be the caretaker of one child and the grandmother claims to be the caretaker of the other, we must include the two children in the same AU.
+EXAMPLE Married couple, Kennedy and Adhel apply as needy relatives for their two grandsons, Andrey and Markese, who are cousins to each other.
+Even though Kennedy claims to be the caretaker of one child and Adhel claims to be the caretaker of the other, we must include the two children, Andrey and Markese in the same assistance unit.

-EXAMPLE Woman applies for TANF for her daughter and nephew.
-Since the woman is the caretaker relative for both children and is the parent of one, include all three people in the same AU.
+EXAMPLE Aslyn applies for TANF for their child, Jana and nephew, Gavin.
+Since Ashlyn is the caretaker relative for both children and is the parent of one, include all three people in the same assistance unit.

-EXAMPLE Grandmother and two grandchildren receive a three-person grant.
-Her husband starts to get retirement benefits.
-We allocate $700 of the retirement benefits to the AU because the husband is financially responsible for his wife.
-Because the grandmother isn't financially responsible for her grandchildren, don't terminate assistance due to the excess income.
-Remove the grandmother from the grant and continue assistance for the grandchildren.
+EXAMPLE Grandparent Terri and two grandchildren, Tristan and Chloe receive a three-person grant.
+Her husband, Charles starts to get retirement benefits.
+We allocate $950 of the retirement benefits to the assistance unit because Charles is financially responsible for Terri.
+Because the grandparents aren't financially responsible for their grandchildren, don't terminate assistance due to the excess income.
+Remove Terri from the grant and continue assistance for the grandchildren, Tristan and Chloe.

-EXAMPLE A client receives a three-person grant of $706 for herself, her daughter and nephew.
-She starts working and has monthly gross earnings of $1,400.
-Terminate assistance for the woman and daughter.
-Continue cash assistance (one-person grant) for her nephew.
-When the income of an AU member reduces the grant payment to a level which is less than what the other AU members would get if the individual with income were not included, inform the client of the option to request termination from the AU member with income.
-By making this choice, the family would get more cash and, if the person with income is an adult, preserve their time-limited TANF eligibility.
-Add the following free form text to the ACES client notice: "Your family may be better off financially if you stop getting a cash grant for (Name of person receiving the income).
+EXAMPLE Te-Hina receives a three-person grant for herself, her daughter, Nika and nephew, Aman.
+Te-Hina starts working and has monthly gross earnings of $2,100.
+This makes the household over income.
+Review options to remove Te-Hina and Nika from the grant to continue cash assistance (one-person grant) for her nephew, Aman.
+When the income of an optional assistance unit member reduces the grant payment to a level which is less than what the other assistance members would get if the individual with income were not included.
+Inform the household of the option to request termination from the assistance unit for the member with income.
+By making this choice, the household would get more cash.
+If the person with income is an adult, this also preserves their time-limited TANF eligibility.
+Add the following free form text to the ACES notice: "Your family may be better off financially if you stop getting a cash grant for (Name of person receiving the income).
 To find out, call the number listed above."

 NOTE: There are some valid values you can't enter in the Financial Responsibility field.
-ACES will enter these values after it determines eligibility and you finalize the action.
+ACES enters these values after you finalize the action.
 Make sure that all the following conditions are true before you use the non-member valid value [NM]: - The person isn't part of the AU; - The person isn't financially responsible for anyone in the AU; and - We don't have to count the person's income or resources when we determine the AU's eligibility or benefits.

 Clarifying Information - WAC 388-408-0060